Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 ## Stage 4: Public Key Storage

-Normally the credential ID and public key would be saved in a DB here, but this a small site with one user account so I don't have a DB.
+Normally the credential ID and public key would be saved in a DB here, but this is a small site with one user account so I don't have a DB.
 Instead I have the registration function return them in a JSON response, display them in a `<p>` tag, and then copy paste the values into a hardcoded list of accepted keys:

 ```python
 @dataclasses.dataclass